ux-talk-tokyo/ux-talk-tokyo/docs/about/present.md

 - Your talk should be about 15-20 minutes.
 We’ll open for questions afterwards.
 - Bring a laptop, or ask us beforehand if you need to borrow one.
 - There will be a projector with all the regular connectors.
-- If you’ll speak in English, please add Japanese subtitles to your slides.
-Or vice versa.
-We can help if needed, we need the file 4 days before.
+- If you’ll speak in English, please add Japanese subtitles to your slides, or vice versa.
+We can do this for you if you give us the deck 3-4 days before.
 - Please try to join the nijikai (afterparty).
 People will be keen to talk more.